 The SE NRM Board is reviewing Upper South East Water Allocation Plans.
 Find out more about the process and how to be involved.

 Water Allocation Plans in the South East region:

 A Water Allocation Plan (WAP) is a legal document that sets out the rules for managing the take and use of prescribed water resources to ensure resource sustainability.
 It is developed with the community, industry and key stakeholders for each water resource identified as being significant, or ‘prescribed’ under the Natural Resources Act 2004.

 Why are Water Allocation Plans important?

 Water is a precious resource.
-There is a limit to how much is available for use on an ongoing basis, and so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
+There is a limit to how much is available for use on an ongoing basis so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
 A WAP provides that certainty.
-WAPs give consideration to the environment, social and economical needs, and seek to ensure long term sustainability and security.
+WAPs give consideration to the environment, social and economic needs, and seek to ensure long term sustainability and security.